-Financial assistance to purchase hearing aids may be available from a variety of sources for children who get Medicaid, older Texans and people who are looking for employment.
+Financial assistance to purchase hearing aids may be available from a variety of sources for people of all ages.

-- Public schools: Schools may be responsible for services as part of the Individuals with Disabilities Education Act (IDEA).
-Contact Randi Turner to learn more about this option.
+- Public schools: Children may be able to receive hearing aids, other assistive technology, and related services as part of the Individuals with Disabilities Education Act (IDEA).

 People of All Ages